Praxis Program of Advanced Seminar on Mission

 Since 2013, six cohorts have engaged in the program, with 83 faculty participating, including several deans and senior administrators.
 The program consists of a semester long training or immersion in the thought of Bernard Lonergan, involving six 3 hours sessions, with a request for a plan of application, Applying The Method (ATM), to their disciplines.
 A peer support program follows, consisting of deepening content and reflection upon their implementation, in monthly meetings throughout the fall and spring semesters of each academic year.

 It is notable in Spring 2016, that the fourth cohort was supported by the Raskob Foundation, the first such award to Seton Hall University.
-A fifth cohort began in Spring 2018, and a sixth cohort will begin in Spring 2020.
+A fifth cohort began in Spring 2018, a sixth cohort began in Spring 2020, and a seventh will begin in Spring 2024.

 Periodic assessment is conducted over the term and at the conclusion of the program for the academic year.
 Participants reflect on key areas and summarize their observations.
 Since 2013, positive results have been recorded.
 The preliminary conclusions of the various assessments to date, can be summarized by two major points: